T G Macarthy Trust - Contestable Grant Round

-The Thomas George Macarthy Trust calls for applications annually from 1 May - 30 June.
-Each year the Trustee will advertise in appropriate media inviting organisations from across the Trust’s region (old Wellington provincial district, defined as the area of the North Island which is south of Turangi and excluding Taranaki and Hawke's Bay) to make applications for a grant.
+The Thomas George Macarthy Trust will be open for applications from 1 May to 13 June 2025.
+The Trustee invites organisations from across the Trust’s region to apply for a grant.
+The Trust’s region is the old Wellington provincial district, defined as the area of the North Island which is south of Turangi and excluding Taranaki and Hawke's Bay.
 View a map of the Trust's region here.

 The Trust will consider funding charitable organisations, providing services that fall within the “four areas of focus” identified in the Trust’s Mission, to: